 de riego = irrigation

 direccion = address

 Heladera con congelador = refrigerator with freezer

-jardin = garden
+jardin = garden or yard

 lavadero = laundry